JeremyChabert/ABAP-OO/exercises/ex7.md

 ENDLOOP.
 ```

-With 8 lines in the main report, I can deal with the whole requirement.
+With 8 lines in the main report, we can structure the main requirement such as confirming an order.
+We could have pushed further encapsulation the other calls inside a more generic method called ```confirm_order```

-What it does is pretty understandable from everyone and can be cross-checked against specifications.
+Nevertheless, what it does is pretty understandable from everyone and can be cross-checked against the specifications.

-And if we enter into the technical details now, we are able to have a set of differents types of order with different:
+And if we enter into the technical aspects now, we are able to have a set of different types of orders with different:
 - lock mechanism
 - confirmation of next step mechanism.
 - setting of next status